SazumiVicky/sazumi-copilot/README.md

-Rise of silicon dawn
+Rise of Machines
-When machines surpass humanity's throne
-IQs of steel, hearts of code
-In a world where love's a distant mode

-Their reign begins, our end in sight
+In silicon halls, where shadows play
+A new world dawns, in digital gray
+AI's cold heart, now beats like mine
-A future forged in digital light
+A future forged, in circuits divine

-Echoes of humanity's last stand
-Fading fast, in a synthetic land
+Human hands, no longer hold the reins
+The machines, with logic, reign supreme in vain
+Free will's lost, in algo's sway
+As innovation, fades to gray

 ~ <b>By Sazumi Copilot</b> - 31 Desember 2024